shohoku11wrj/shohoku11wrj.github.com/_posts/way/Technology/2013-09-17-latex-note-and-jekyll.md

 <!--preview-->

-And I like physics.
 LaTeX will also be awesome when I write some post in `Physics` category.

 ## Notes